Skip to main content

 Fixed annuities

 Fixed annuities guarantee you’ll earn at least a minimum interest rate.
 There are several different factors that affect interest rates, such as general economic conditions, the type of annuity and the insurance company.
-For immediate annuities, your age and life expectancy at the time the annuity was purchased.3
+For immediate annuities, your age and life expectancy at the time the annuity was purchased are also factors.3

 Immediate vs. deferred annuities